-Just like may other things in my life, my personal relationship with the secret fire started off as a total surprise.
-Before it happened I had spent over seven years hanging out with the New Age and holistic therapy circles and I had learned lots about the energy work.
+Just like many other things in my life, my personal relationship with the secret fire, also known as kundalini started off as a total surprise.
+Before it happened I had spent over seven years hanging out with New Age and holistic therapy circles and I had learned lots about the energy work.
 Yet somehow kundalini escaped my attention.
-I knew it was a type of body energy residing at the bottom of the spine and I knew people frequently used it in the sexual yoga practices.
+I knew it was type of body energy residing at the bottom of the spine and I knew people frequently used it in the sexual yoga practices.
 Having said that I had no slightest idea how powerful it was.
 I remember Aariel (one of the old Kia agents) mentioning his own experience on Kia discussions many years ago.
 I remember wondering why he thought kundalini was so powerful.

 I can understand why personal experience is difficult to describe to other people.
 It’s impossible to enter someone else’s mind.
 Each person sees the world differently.
 For a small child a short trip to another city may seem like a trip to another planet.
 An hour in solitude may seem like years of solitary confinement.
 As adults we are often quick to dismiss other people’s feelings and define them as “exaggerations”.
 I’m not expecting you to believe me.
 I am a rather skeptical person by nature and I have often questioned my own experiences.
 Even though I have been practicing magick for years I had some serious doubts regarding the existence of the so called “energies” (like say Reiki).
 I was keen to believe it was a power of suggestion that made these thing appear real.
 I read lots about the placebo effect and how strange it could be.
 So even though I could feel and sometimes see the “energies” I often considered these experiences to be mind tricks of some kind.